julia-17-white/SiN_pynlo/README.md

 7. Calculate the quadratures with a phase sweep.
 In doing this, I use $x_{sig} = c_{sig}e^{-i\theta}$ and $x_{vac} = c_{vac}e^{-i\theta}$ with $0\le \theta < 2\pi$.
 This is essentially adding a slightly different phase (delay) to each of the propagation outputs to mimic scanning the delay line.
 8. I use `np.var` to calculate the variances of these quadratures.
 This uses the standard variance formula $$\frac{\sum_i|a_i-\bar{a}|}{N}$$. `var_signal` is the signal's noise variance and `var_vacuum` is the variance of the vacuum noise.
 9. Calculate the dB of squeezing using $$S_{dB} = 10\log_{10}\left(\frac{\sigma^2_{sig}}{\bar{\sigma^2_{vac}}}\right)$$.
 The denominator is using the average vacuum or shot noise so that I can see how far above and below it I am when I plug in the maximum and minimum signal noise vairances or plot $S_{dB}$.

+I bin the noise using the steps in `v_grid`.
+These frequency steps have $\delta\nu = 1/T$ where $T$ is the width of the finite time span.
+This follows the frequency resolution that is described in section 3.1 of [Paschotta's Noise of MLLs paper](https://link.springer.com/content/pdf/10.1007/s00340-004-1547-x.pdf).
+*to do:* check that the entire span is $N/T$.